 Check item Action Check for the D LINK LED of the high-speed counter module and if it is not on, perform troubleshooting by referring to the following.
-Is the D LINK LED of the high-speed • When the D LINK LED turns off (Page 244, Section 11.3 (4)) counter module on? • When the D LINK LED flashes (Page 244, Section 11.3 (5)) Check for other LEDs by referring to the following.
-Checking the LEDs (Page 243, Section 11.3) Check the serial number (first five digits) of the module on the master station, and if the version is Is the version of the module on the prior to the correct one, replace the module with a module of the applicable version.
-For the master station correct? applicable version, refer to the following. • Applicable master station (🖙 Page 55, Section 5.2 (1)) Is the version of the engineering tool Check the version of the engineering tool.
-A version prior to the supported one needs to be Is the version of the engineering tool supported? updated.
-For the supported version, refer to the following. • Software package (Page 55, Section 5.2 (4)) Are network parameter settings some Perform "Verify with PLC" and check that network parameter settings match the settings of the Are network parameter settings same as the settings of the CPU module?
+Is the D LINK LED of the high-speed When the D LINK LED turns off (Page 247, Section 11.3 (4)) counter module on? • When the D LINK LED flashes (Page 247, Section 11.3 (5)) Check for other LEDs by referring to the following.
+Checking the LEDs (Page 246, Section 11.3) Check the serial number (first five digits) of the module on the master station, and if the version is Is the version of the module on the prior to the correct one, replace the module with a module of the applicable version.
+For the master station correct? applicable version, refer to the following.
+Applicable master station (Page 55, Section 5.2 (1)) Is the version of the engineering tool Check the version of the engineering tool.
+A version prior to the supported one needs to be supported? updated.
+For the supported version, refer to the following. supported: Software package (Page 55, Section 5.2 (4)) Are notwork peremeter settings some Perform "Verify with PLC" and check that network parameter settings match the settings of the Are network parameter settings same as the settings of the CPU module?
 CPU module.
-If they differ, match the settings by performing "Read from PLC" and "Write to PLC", and write the parameters to modules on slave stations.
+If they differ, match the settings by performing "Read from PLC" and "Write to PLC", as the settings of the OFO module! and write the parameters to modules on device stations.